gemma-fine-tuning/services/preprocessing/README.md

 FastAPI service for preprocessing datasets for Gemma fine-tuning.
 Handles uploading, processing, and storing datasets in Google Cloud Storage or the local file system.

+> [!NOTE]
 > This service chooses to use conversational format with the ChatML variation.
 It covers multiple use cases by supporting different types.
+> [!CAUTION]
+> This service is not responsible for applying chat template and tokenizing / applying processors.
+This is a huge difference with some documentation that you will see on TRL, HF, or Unsloth.
+We have a specialized vision collator to do these **during training** (because it is meaningless to save these tokens in the dataset).

 ## Structure